-- ‘Viewport Resizer’ to enable the responsive design testing tool and ‘Rulers & Guides’ to enable Photoshop like grids on the page will come in handy.
+- ‘Viewport Resizer’ to enable the responsive design testing tool and ‘Rulers & Guides’ to enable Photoshop-like grids on the page will come in handy.

 - You can check if the page is just down for you or for everyone by using the ‘Is it Down?’ command.

-You can also do a Google site search of the current page, save the page to Instapaper or Readability among other thing.
+You can also do a Google site search of the current page, save the page to Instapaper or Readability among other things.
 There are many other things Backtick can do.
 You should spend some time exploring all of its commands.

 Backtick comes with a preset of commands.
 But if you are familiar with the craft of code, you can make some yourself.
 Check out this tutorial on Github for more details.

 Backtick’s default set of bookmarklets do offer a boost in productivity and decrease your dependence on the mouse.
-But it’s only supported for Chrome right now, so if you use Internet Explorer, Firefox or Opera, you are out of luck.
+But it’s only supported for Chrome right now, so if you use Internet Explorer, Firefox, or Opera, you are out of luck.
 A future version of Backtick should integrate a way to install bookmarklets created by other users easily.

 If you spend a lot of time on the web, there is no reason not to check out Backtick.
 Go here to get it.